Sri Lankan Hoppers

 Easy Sri Lankan hoppers recipe that uses rice flour.
 And uses 18-hour fermentation to get the authentic hopper taste.

-Sri Lankan egg hoppers authentic pinit
+Sri Lankan Hoppers/ Appa/ Appam pinit

 Sri Lankan Hoppers recipe that uses long 18-20 hour fermentation to get the authentic Hopper taste.